itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QGridLayout::rowMinimumHeight(int rowIndex) -> int:
+.. py:function:: QGridLayout.rowMinimumHeight(rowIndex: int) -> int

     Returns the minimum height (in px) of the row at position `rowIndex`.